AbsaOSS/pramen/README.md

     # Thus, the task will take up multiple "slots" in 'pramen.parallel.tasks' setting.
     # This is useful if some tasks consume lot of memory and CPU and should not be running with other tasks in parallel.
     consume.threads = 2

+    # When true, schema changes in the source are ignored and are not displayed in notifications.
+    ignore.schema.change = false

     tables = [
       {